FrankKooij/Soma/README.md

 - [ePub Zone](http://epubzone.org)
 - [my blog](http://jiminy.chapalpanoz.com) if you speak French

+### Will you push Soma to Ulysses’ Style Exchange?

+Yeah, probably.
+But only when I’m sure everything is OK and there are no critical issues with it.

+### Are companion themes (e.g. PDF, HTML, &c.) planned?

+Nope.
+For lack of time and courage, I’m not planning to do that.
+But again, this is just a fork away….

 ### How to contact you?

 OK, look, I’m a freelance so I must deal with so many things in so little time… Having more stuff to deal with would probably kill me.